 2) You Need a Specialized Marketing Skill

-However, no one at the company has any knowledge of consumer research.
-It’s probably the best to find someone to assist in carrying a focus group or an in-depth interview with consumers.
+However, no one at the company knows about consumer research.
+Therefore, it’s probably best to find someone to assist in carrying out a focus group or an in-depth interview with consumers.

 Renowned companies are regularly evaluating themselves through honest feedback.
 They do this to get better.

-An experienced marketing consultant can provide a much-needed outsider perspective, helping companies identify your market areas that need improvement.
+An experienced marketing consultant can provide a much-needed outsider perspective, helping companies identify market areas that need improvement.

 Which is justified!

-A consultant gives you 20 hours of his time per month centered strategy for a monthly cost of $3,000, and his work could yield a great return on your investment.
+A consultant gives you 20 hours of his time per month-centered strategy for a monthly cost of $3,000, and his work could yield a great return on your investment.
 Worth it, right?

 If you want to find more consultant roles, check our list of guides to becoming or hiring consultants:

 - Image Consultant